 Annaly Farms and Sejah Farms both offer meat raised right here on St. Croix including Senepol beef, chicken, lamb, pork, or goat.
 Fresh eggs are also available from several local farms and at the farmers markets!
 Not only does locally raised meat taste better, but it is less of an environmental impact and helps maintain farmland and green space on the island.

 In general, focus on eating foods that are minimally processed (or better yet, not processed at all), avoid artificial chemicals and unnatural foods, and minimize your intake of sugars, alcohol, and unhealthy fats.
 Basically, the closer your food is to nature, the better!
 Also, remember to watch your portion sizes, and drink plenty of water.
-May 2015 be the year for a healthier new you!

 – Jennie Ogden, Editor